-- Summary Sheet listing intersection name, ramp locations ID # and TIF information. - Ensure that the first & last name along with company name of both the Investigator 1 (contractor) and Investigator 2 (engineer) are indicated in the PennDOT's inspection form, CS4401. - A minimum of three pictures inserted in Penn DOT's CS4401 along with copies of approved TIF. - As built ADA Ramp Plan (only if there are changes from the approved plan) should be included with TIF (if applicable)
+- A Cover/Transmittal Letter including ADA Log number of the project and contact information of designer/contractor/owner. - Curb Ramp Summary sheet, listing intersections, ramp ID, TIF information etc. - PennDOT's CS 4401 forms (latest Statewide Inspection form).
+(Ensure that the first & last name along with company name of both the Investigator 1 (contractor) and Investigator 2 (engineer) are indicated in the inspection form, A minimum of three pictures inserted in along with copies of approved TIF).